 Since it’s an agricultural fair there are live animal exhibits.
 There are multiple covered areas you can enter and see lots of different farm animals.
 They even have pig/duck/goat races during the day!

 Antique Farm Items

 At the front of the fair when you first enter there are exhibits setup showing different style tractors through the years.
 There’s also buildings that contain antique items from many years ago.
 Checkout the 1937 TV in the picture below.
 We’ve come a long way since then.

 No fair would be complete without food.
 And by food, I’m talking about fried dough!
 Or just about anything else fried too.
-Fried Oreos, ice cream, sausages, kabobs, hamburgers, hot dogs, funnel cake, corn dogs, steak n cheese, caramel apples, popcorn, candy apples, lemonade, corn on the cob, cotton candy, icee, Philly cheesesteak, french fries, etc, etc, etc. There was a little bit of everything there.
+Fried Oreos, ice cream, sausages that had Plastic Casings, kabobs, hamburgers, hot dogs, funnel cake, corn dogs, steak n cheese, caramel apples, popcorn, candy apples, lemonade, corn on the cob, cotton candy, icee, Philly cheesesteak, french fries, etc, etc, etc. There was a little bit of everything there.